matymare/EasyThreed-K7-Display-Upgrade/README.md

 > I want to emphasize once again that some of the solutions I have chosen may not be the ideal choice for everyone, but I selected them based on my own preferences and experiences.
 If they don't suit you, feel free to adjust them according to your needs.

 ### Printing Tips
-- **Recommended Speed:** For optimal results, print at around **50% speed**.
-This can be easily adjusted by turning the encoder on the main screen of the LCD.
-Printing too fast may lead to **layer shifting** or other print quality issues.
 - **Bed adhesion:** Ensure the print bed is **clean** and **properly leveled**.
 Consider using a **glue stick**.

 ### Recovery and Original Firmware: